bibbox/app-omero/README.md

 # OMERO BIBBOX application

-This container can be installed as [BIBBOX APP](http://silicolabv4.bibbox.org/applications "BIBBOX App Store") or standalone.
+This container can be installed as [BIBBOX APP](https://bibbox.readthedocs.io/en/latest/) or standalone.

 * initial user/passwordd: **root / omero**
+* After the docker installation follow these [instructions](INSTALL-APP.md)

 ## Standalone Installation